-- Resources are allocated to support children with identified needs as identified previously. - Each year we map our provision to show how we allocate human resources to each year group; this is reviewed regularly and can change during the academic year, responding to the changing needs within our classes. - This support may take the form of differentiated work in class, support from a Teaching Assistant (TA) or Learning Support Assistant (LSA) in focused intervention in groups, or for individuals. - Specialist equipment, books or other resources that may help the pupil are purchased as required.
+- Resources are allocated to support children with identified needs as identified previously. - Each year we map our provision to show how we allocate human resources to each year group or phase; this is reviewed regularly and can change during the academic year, responding to the changing needs within our classes. - This support may take the form of appropriately adapted, scaffolded or for some children differentiated work in class, support from a Teaching Assistant (TA) in focused intervention in groups, or for individuals. - Specialist equipment, books or other resources that may help the pupil are purchased as required